June 15, 2020

 The role of the Kenyon College Institutional Review Board (IRB) is to foster ethical treatment of human research participants and to oversee all research (broadly defined) involving human subjects conducted under the auspices of Kenyon College by its faculty, students, and staff.
 All research projects involving human subjects -- regardless of the source of funding -- require the review and approval from the Kenyon College IRB prior to gathering any data or information from the subjects.

-The Kenyon College IRB also reviews research conducted by outside investigatorsinvolving Kenyon College students, personnel, records, or facilities.
-Researchers not affiliated with Kenyon College, who wish to come onto the Kenyon College campus, or use Kenyon records to identify potential subjects, must either provide the IRB with a previously approved application from an IRB at an institution with an FWA, or submit a new application to the Kenyon College IRB.
-The outside researchers must have approval from the Kenyon College IRB before they access Kenyon College records or contact Kenyon College students or personnel.
+The Kenyon College IRB also reviews research conducted by outside investigators involving Kenyon College students, personnel, records, or facilities.
+Researchers not affiliated with Kenyon College, who wish to come onto the Kenyon College campus, or use Kenyon records to identify potential subjects, must have

-The ultimate responsibility for treatment of human research subjects, however, rests with the researcher.
+The ultimate responsibility for the ethical treatment of human research subjects rests with the researcher.
 Researchers' informed participation in this process helps to ensure a positive, ethical, and responsible climate for scholarly research at Kenyon College.
 Ethics should never be sacrificed to expediency.

 Review of all research proposals involving human subjects research must take place prior to the commencement of such research.